 The safety and well being of troop members are always the top priorities in money-earning activities.
-Any troop conducting a money-earning activity must participate in the annual Girl Scout Cookie program activity.
+Any troop conducting a money-earning activity must participate in the annual Girl Scout Cookie Program Activity and Fall Product Program Activity.
 All money-earning activities must be approved prior to participation or promotion.
 Girls should be making decisions and planning money earning activities.

 Complete the Troop Money Earning Application and submit it for review to your local Service Center no later than two weeks prior to the activity.